brad82/nocp-formulary/_pages/asa.md

 ## Precautions

-May increase chances of [Reye's syndrome](https://en.wikipedia.org/wiki/Reye_syndrome) in febrile pediatrics
+May increase chances of [Reye's syndrome](https://en.wikipedia.org/wiki/Reye_syndrome) in febrile pediatrics.

-Used in caution with patients who report allergies to NSAID medications
+Used in caution with patients who report allergies to NSAID medications.

-Use caution in people with active ulcers Bleeding disorders
+Use caution in people with active ulcers or Bleeding disorders.

-May cause bronchoconstriction in asthmatics
+May cause bronchoconstriction in asthmatics.

-Does higher than recommended can interfere with possible benefits
+Does higher than recommended can interfere with possible benefits.

 ## Side effects